deneserty/deneserty/README.md

 - 🔭 I’m currently working on super mega powerful nuclear reactor running on garbage
 - 🌱 I’m currently learning in college
 - 💬 Ask me: ferrereri or bakatata
-- 📫 How to reach me: after you give money
+- 📫 How to reach me: after you give me money
 - ⚡ Fun fact: yes